TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-connectionissuestopostgres.md

 * [Set up firewall rules](https://docs.microsoft.com/azure/postgresql/concepts-firewall-rules/) to allow the client IP address
 * Follow [connection recommendations](https://docs.microsoft.com/azure/postgresql/concepts-connection-libraries) on computers that host your client program
 * Fix incorrect connection strings in your application.
-Go to the [Azure Portal](https://portal.azure.com) and click on the "**Connection Strings**" blade to see sample connection strings.
+Go to the [Azure Portal](https://portal.azure.com), navigate to your server and click on the "**Connection Strings**" blade to see sample connection strings

 ## **Recommended Documents**